jmacdonald2010/whats-for-dinner/notes.md

 # Notes on main branch

+## 5/4/2021 21:19
+I don't think I commited prior to the DB write update.
+Going to do that now that it is actually working.

+## 5/4/2021 21:13
+Made significant progress on the popup window.
+Working on database writing.

 ## 5/4/2021 20:33
 Merging to main since I managed to get the app to actually display things.